Yolanda-Ling-Li/WolfPubDb-Management-System/README.md

     source inserts_only.sql

 ## Run in command line
 Navigate to where Main.class locates.
-Execute below command:
+Notice you need to specify the MariaDB as addtional classpath.
+Say you follow our folder structure, execute below command:
-`java Main`
+`java Main -classpath ../mariadb-java-client-2.0.2.jar`